Mezaak/Course-App-React/README.md

 ![Screen Shot](https://raw.githubusercontent.com/Mezaak/Course-App-React/main/demo.png)

-This project build with react + vite and deployed to github pages for testing purposes
+This project builded with React + Vite and deployed to github pages for testing purposes

 ## Built With